baltimoreheritage/civil-rights-heritage/criminal-injustice.md

 > ”In a spirited meeting to which it had invited George Brennan, white, secretary to Comissioner Charles Gaither [… incomplete transcription]”

-In a speech before the City-Wide Young People’s Forum, Governor Nice promised to appoint a police commissioner who would not discriminate against black people in hiring police officers.
+In a speech before the City-Wide Young People’s Forum, Governor Nice promised to appoint a police commissioner who would not discriminate against black people in hiring police officers.[@farrar_baltimore_1998]

 In _Street Justice: A History of Police Violence in New York City_ historian Marilynn S. Johnson noted: